ckeditor/ckeditor5/docs/getting-started/setup/ui-language.md

 ### npm

-After installing the build from npm, languages will be available in `ckeditor5/dist/translations/[lang].js`.
+After installing the build from npm, languages will be available via `ckeditor5/dist/translations/[lang].js`.

-You can load a single language directly to your code by importing, for example, to use Polish, call `'ckeditor5/dist/translations/pl.js'`.
-Sample editor code may look similar to this one:
+You can load a single language directly to your code by importing.
+For example, to use Polish, call `'ckeditor5/dist/translations/pl.js'`.
+Sample editor code will look similar to this one:

 ```js
 import { ClassicEditor, Essentials, Paragraph } from 'ckeditor5';